Charlotte Gray (author): Personal life

 Gray lives in New Edinburgh, a neighbourhood in Ottawa.
 She is married to George Anderson, the president of an organization called the Forum of Federations, and former Deputy Minister of Natural Resources Canada and before that of Intergovernmental Affairs.
 They have three sons.

 Awards and honours

-In 2016, Literary Review of Canada listed Sisters in the Wilderness among the top 25 most influential Canadian books in the past 25 years.
+In 2016, the Literary Review of Canada listed Sisters in the Wilderness among the top 25 most influential Canadian books in the past 25 years.

 The Globe and Mail included Murdered Midas on their "The Globe 100: Books that shaped 2019" list.